 Horseshoe Lake Campground

-Closed — Closed in 2025 due to extensive damage from the Lionshead Fire and subsequent winter storm blowdown.
-Reopening date has not been announced.
+Closed indefinitely due to extensive damage from the 2020 Lionshead Fire and subsequent winter storm blowdown.
+No reopening date has been announced.
+Fire recovery work continues throughout the Olallie Lake area.

 Alcohol Prohibitions